 - dilute your drinks; mix wine with soda, beer with lemonade; add tonic, soda water or juice to spirits

 - avoid spirits and extra-strong lager or cider

-- don't drink at home before going out
+- avoid drinking at home before going out

 - use smaller glasses

-Counting units of alcohol can help keep track of the amount you drink.
+Try counting the units of alcohol you consume to help keep track of the amount you drink on a weekly basis.